vlang/v/vlib/regex/README.md

 	query := r'(?P<format>https?)|(?:ftps?)://(?P<token>[\w_]+.)+'
 	mut re := new()
 	re.debug = 2
-	// must provide an array of the right size if want the continuos saving of the groups re.group_csave = [-1].repeat(3 * 20 + 1)
+	// must provide an array of the right size if want the continuous saving of the groups re.group_csave = [-1].repeat(3 * 20 + 1)
 	re.compile_opt(query) or {
 		println(err)